 Examples of Stretch goals paired with SMART goals

-Here’s a few examples of creating to-do lists pairing stretch goals + SMART goals together:
+Here are a few examples of creating to-do lists that pair stretch goals + SMART goals together:

 Stretch Goals + SMART Goals Example #1: